igrorp/pre-miRNA-plot/README.md

 sudo make install
 </code></pre>

+## 1.3 Pip

+The program dependes on pip to install all the Python imaging packages used (matplotlib, svglib, svgwrite, scikit-learn, etc.)

 <h1 id="installation">2.
 Installation</h1>
 <p>To install pre-miRNA-plot you can download this repository as a zip file in this main page, or clone it in your machine:</p>